mo4wez/rabeydaan_publications/README.md

 - **HTML, CSS, JavaScript:** Frontend technologies ensuring a visually appealing and interactive user experience.
 - **PostgreSQL:** The database management system employed for storing blog content and user data.
 - **Docker:** Containerization tool for easy deployment.

+## Contributions

+Contributions to enhance the blog's features, fix bugs, or improve its functionality are welcome!
+Please follow the guidelines in CONTRIBUTING.md for contributing to this project.

+## Get in Touch

+Have ideas, suggestions, or feedback?
+Feel free to reach out to us via email at [moawez.de@gmail.com](mailto:moawez.de@gmail.com) or through our social accounts.

+We're excited to have you join us on this literary journey!